HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

         If a collection with the same name exists in the target collection, a dialogue box to rename the collection appears.

-    - If you want to move the collection to root level (represented by the home icon), the **move here** button is enabled by default so that users can move the collection to the root level.
+    - If you want to move the collection to root level, do not select any collection in the dialogue box.
+Just click the **Move here** button to move the collection to the root level.

 3. Click **View Location** to navigate inside the collection.